 A student who completes the academic requirements for a program but does not yet have the degree or certificate is not eligible for further additional federal student aid funds for that program.

-Post-graduate work (credits taken after receiving first degree including a second associate’s or an associate’s degree after receiving a bachelor’s degree) must be completed within 60 hours of post-graduate work.
-Since all classes attempted will count toward the 60-hour limit, students should meet with their academic advisors to determine what classes are required for completion of the second degree.
+Post-graduate work (credits taken after receiving a first degree including a second associate’s or an associate degree after receiving a bachelor’s degree) must be completed within 45 hours of post-graduate work.
+Since all classes attempted will count toward the 45-hour limit, students should meet with their academic advisors to determine what classes are required for completion of the second degree.

 ** Students who receive academic forgiveness for previous course work will continue to have all attempted credit hours and all earned grades that are included on academic record considered as part of the evaluation of satisfactory academic progress for financial aid.

-What happens if I don’t meet the standards?
+What happens if I do not meet the standards?